-Forex OTC market differs from investing in many other financial instruments like for example equities or futures trading because it is possible for the brokerage houses to take the other side of customers’ trades (so trade against them)
+Forex OTC market differs from investing in many other financial instruments like for example equities or futures trading because it is possible for the brokerage houses to take the other side of customers’ trades (so trade against them).

-This is where the distinction between the A and B-Book brokers comes in together with many hybrid-combinations in between.
+This is where the distinction between the A and B-Book brokers comes in together with many hybrid combinations in between.

 Brokers operating in this model are regarded as ECN/STP (Electronic-Communication-Network/ Straight-Through-Processing) brokers also known as “No Dealing Desk” brokerages.
 Such brokers are intermediaries that send all of their clients’ trades directly to liquidity providers or multilateral trading facilities.

-These forex brokers make the profit by increasing the spread or by charging their customers commissions.
+These forex brokers make a profit by increasing the spread or by charging their customers commissions.
 In this situation, no conflict of interest does exist because brokerages earn the same amount of money regardless of whether the trader is profitable or not.

 B-Book brokers, on the other hand, keep their clients’ orders internally.
-A brokerage house, in this case, takes the other side of a trade therefore its profits very often equal to clients’ losses and the other way around.
+A brokerage house, in this case, takes the other side of trade therefore its profits very often equal to clients’ losses and the other way around.
 Due to the fact that the great majority of clients lose money in a long-distance run, keeping trades on their own books can be very profitable (if the trading flow stays within Client- Retail broker scope only with no trades send to LPs it is considered as B-book (see image below).
 Since there is an obvious conflict of interest many clients are afraid that brokers may use unfair practices to ensure they remain profitable.